iiasa/ntnu_iam_2022/assignment/qanda.md

   i_spec is specific electricity demand in industry, weight_trp is an equation , and 90_rel is a rating bin relevant for modeling non-dispatchable technologies (e.g., wind, solar, see [documentation](https://docs.messageix.org/en/latest/model/MESSAGE/model_core.html#auxilary-variables-for-technology-activity-by-rating-bins)).
 - Can the demand distinction of supply-and-use tables (intermediate+final) be maintained in MESSAGE or is that too deterministic, i.e. can there only be one aggregate demand (marked as useful)?
 And related to that: What exactly is demand_fixed in the auxiliary commodity_balance?
 Can all demand levels be set arbitrarily?
 If so, how, and what would be the implications?
   In principle, additional demands can be specified and existing demand can thus be split into different categories (e.g., intermediate and final supply-and-use table categories).
 A central question is how to incorporate relevant feedback effects for the intermediate demands in particular.
+- In the South Africa Model, there is a technology called gas_ind but I was unable to find this in the technology description file.
+  This seems to be a leftover which only has a couple of parameters set for the period 2010 for which the model is not run.
+So safe to ignore.
+-	For tabs bound activity_lo and bound activity_up, some technologies have values until 2070 while some only have for 2020, what is the difference and what is the rational driving this?
+  Values of these constraints in 2020 are related to base year calibration.
+Values going beyond 2020 are used to limit the deployment of technologies related to physical or other limits.
+-	Concerning oil, we have loil, foil distinguish as technologies, but in the Data from IEA, there is also crude oil production, and other deratives like kerosene, etc. How does one distinguish this?
+  The South Africa model includes three oil-based commodities, crudeoil, lightoil and fueloil.
+The latter aggregate different oil products rather than presenting them individually.
+Light oil-based commodities up to diesel are represented by lightoil, and heavier products such as heavy fuel oil, bitumen, etc. are represented by fueloil.

 MACRO
 -----